 How can I say thanks to warriors who sacrificed years of their lives away from family and friends?
 I’ll never forget that you accomplished the impossible.
 Even when others don’t get it, their inability to grasp sacrifice and service will never diminish your service and sacrifice.
 They simply don’t understand the volume of blood and tears split, the degree of agony and hardship endured, and the number of honorable men and women whose lives were extinguished in battle, so that we as individuals can do what is right in our own eyes.

 I can still see Kristoffer’s sweet expression during our last Skype conversation.
 After his 14th deployment, he’d change jobs and transfer to another military installation.
 I asked, “Will you still have to deploy?”

 “Yes.”
 Not the answer I wanted to hear.

 But honestly?
-When he deployed to heaven on his 14th deployment, pain and comfort replaced chronic fear and worry.
+When he deployed to heaven on his 14th deployment in the Global War on Terror, pain and comfort replaced chronic fear and worry.
 While we may cry alone remembering a man who will never be here again, nothing can rob us of a love and respect that never dies or the wonderful memories of laughing and fighting together.
 Even so, I’ve had downer days where I wanted to lay down and die, but memory and mourning reminds me that those left behind need me to fight to stay alive.